 3. Save the transients

 Extremely short attack times will kill the transients.
 That is clearly undesirable especially when processing the sounds of the rhythm section.
 Try to leave some punch and impact, since without it your track will lose its dynamics.

 4. Try to apply compression gradually

 In order to achieve loudness in the overall track try to apply the compression in a number of stages.
 A bit here and a bit there, instead of using a lot at once.
 Two or more compressor units, with different settings, at once on the drum group, for example, can prove to be of great help.

 The human ear mainly perceives the volume by “louder is better” principle.
 By that, you can easily be fooled by the volume differences.
 To avoid this you should pay attention to the “makeup gain” parameter that can be found in most of the compressor units.
 This will compensate the decreased volume effect when you crank that threshold parameter.
 Then, with the use of the bypass button, you can listen to what sounds better.

 6. Transient enhancers

-One of the dynamic effects that are closely related to the compressors is transient enhancer.
-If you decided to really squash something out and you feel like you need to bring back some punch or to shorten the tail of something this is the effect that you could apply right after compressor in the effect chain of your DAW.
+One of the dynamic effects that are closely related to the compressors is a transient enhancer.
+If you decided to squash something out and you feel like you need to bring back some punch or to shorten the tail of something this is the effect that you could apply right after compressor in the effect chain of your DAW.

 7. Less is more